Honor Society of Nursing, Sigma Theta Tau International

 Six student nurses founded The Honor Society of Nursing, Sigma Theta Tau in 1922 at the Indiana University Training School for Nurses, now the Indiana University School of Nursing, in Indianapolis, Ind., USA.
 The name comes from the Greek words Storgé, Tharsos and Timé meaning "love," "courage," and "honor."
 There are over 400 chapters in more than 90 countries, making the Society the second largest nursing organization in the world.

-The mission of the Honor Society of Nursing, Sigma Theta Tau International is to support the learning, knowledge and professional development of nurses committed to making a difference in health worldwide.
+The mission of the Honor Society of Nursing, Sigma Theta Tau International is advancing world health and celebrating nursing excellence in scholarship, leadership, and service.

 - Recognize superior achievement.